Symbolic Interactionism Theory

 3. Meanings can change through an interpretive process as people deal with new experiences.

-In Blumer’s own words, people act in certain ways toward things “based on the meaning those things already have,” and those meanings are derived from interaction and modified through interpretation
+In Blumer’s own words, people act toward things “based on the meaning those things have,” and those meanings are derived from interaction and modified through interpretation.
+That meaning shapes what people do.

-For example, if people view a neighborhood park as a safe, happy place (meaning), they will act in ways that reflect and reinforce that (e.g. taking their children to play there).
+For example, people who view a neighborhood park as safe and happy will act that way, taking their children to play there and reinforcing that meaning.

-If an incident occurs that changes that meaning (such as a crime in the park), the community may reinterpret the park as dangerous and begin to avoid it, thus altering their behavior.
+If an incident occurs that changes that meaning, such as a crime in the park, the community may reinterpret it as dangerous.
+They begin to avoid it.

 Blumer stressed that society consists of people engaging in social actions – it’s not something abstract above individuals, but rather created through their interactions.